THEXN/TShock/To-Do-List.md

 * Revamp regions to have flags for configuring item bans, npc bans, force pvp, block access, switch usage
 * Character name based accounts.
 (More TDSM like, will likely kill old accounts in next release, Need to discuss...)
 * Implement permissions for "cheating" mana/hp/stacks.
 Likely have a max hp, max mana, max item stack in groups
 * Implement group overrides for item banlist.
-Have a ignore groups list on each item ban
+Have a ignore groups list on each item ban( done but should be tested.
+Wont delete until testing has occurred )
 * Implement more configs/permissions/commands for server side inventory mode
 * Update LogTile
 * Tile create and destroy verification based on selected item